 - Semen cryopreservation is also used in IUI rounds that are done using donor sperm.
 The donor sample is quarantined for at least six months.
 At either end of this six month period, the sample is tested for HIV, HCV, and HBsAg.

 - In the event that surgical sperm retrieval techniques like PESA/TESE/MicroTESE are used to obtain sperm, cryopreservation is used to preserve the sperm for use in future IVF-ICSI rounds.
 This does away with the need to repeat the invasive procedure during the IVF-ICSI cycle.

 How is Semen Freezing Done?

 - Prior to the cryopreservation process, the sperm bank doctor or fertility specialist explains the process in detail.

 - Before collecting the semen sample, a fertility clinic in India tests the candidate’s blood for HIV, HCV and HBsAg.
-Depending upon the situation and the individual’s health, other tests might be advised.
+Depending on the situation and the individual’s health, other tests might be advised.

 - After a three day abstinence from ejaculation, the individual is asked to produce a fresh semen sample.